psu-libraries/personas/README.md

     * The detail should help guide development of a service or feature
     * Some people like more fluff than others (i.e. how they enjoy work might be good, how often they walk their dog is too much?)
   * Given that these are for general use, some detail may be more important for you than others.

-If you want to edit a persona do so judiciously, but really the goal is to make this a community project.
+  * If  you would like to modify an existing persona for your project but need more/different information
+    * Add new information where needed
+    * Creating a new section is fine, its just another dimension to the persona.
+    * Edit existing information judiciously as other projects may rely on it.

-### Recommended Workflow
+### Recommended Workflow for adding a persona

   1. Edit the [Wiki homepage](https://github.com/psu-libraries/personas/wiki) by adding a **_slug_** for the persona you wish to add as shown here `[[Random Citizen - User Tag|Random-Citizen]]`.
 The first part, before the vertical bar, is the name and a descriptive tag and is displayed.
 The second part is the URI to the persona as another Wiki Page.
 Github will use the second part to generate a title for the page preserving the capitals and replacing the dashes with spaces.
   2. Save the changes to thw Wiki homepage, and you will see that the link is red because the link is dead.
 Click it and Github will generate a new page automatically at that URI.